 Neil Harper was named the eighth head coach in Arkansas Swimming and Diving program history on May 4, 2016.

-During his coaching career, Harper has worked with 168 student-athletes, both individual and relay swimmers, who have produced NCAA All-America honors.
+During his coaching career, Harper has worked with 168 student-athletes, both individual and relay swimmers, who have earned NCAA All-America honors.

 During the 2015-16 season, Harper led Nevada to the highest finish of a non-Power Five team at the NCAA Championships.
 He guided the Wolf Pack to a 7-0 overall record in the regular season and won the first Mountain West title in program history during his first season.